micnap/udacity-react-myreads/README.md

 # MyReads Project

 This is a final assessment project for Udacity's React Fundamentals course.
+The main objectives of this part of the course were to learn some basics of React like components, props, state, data flow and updating, and lifecycle events.

-# Project Setup
+## Project Setup
 To get the project up and running:

 * install all project dependencies with `npm install`